Nikon D70s vs D300

 Body comparison: Nikon D70s vs D300

 The side-by-side display below illustrates the physical size and weight of the Nikon D70s and the Nikon D300.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D70s – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D300 is notably larger (8 percent) than the Nikon D70s.
 Moreover, the D300 is substantially heavier (36 percent) than the D70s.
 It is noteworthy in this context that the D300 is splash and dust-proof, while the D70s does not feature any corresponding weather-sealing.